NaveedNaseem84/PP2---RPSLS/README.md

 On winning, the player's score is incremented by 1, the game status above the pose buttons congratulates the player and these elements are styled in green reflecting the win.
 As the computer score is less than the players score, this is styled to reflect  as shown above.

 On losing, the computer's score is incremented by 1, the game status commissurates the player, and these elements are styled to reflect.
-If the computer score is higher than than the player score, again this is styled to reflect:
+If the computer score is higher than the player score, it is displayed as follows:

 ![Computer wins:](readme-images/computer-won.png)

-Similar to the winning/losing states, if the round is a draw the respective elements are styled and the player notified of the round outcome:
+Similar to the winning/losing states, if the round is a draw the respective elements are styled and the player notified of the  outcome:

 ![Game drawn:](readme-images/game-drawn.png)